rmadhok/penguin-physics-bot/README.md

 * Post to twitter via the API
 * Example of latest tweet: Gravitational instantons constraining de penguin: a codimension-2 brane

-note: The scripts are running in a cron job -- a post is made every morning
+note: The scripts are running in a cron job -- a tweet is posted every morning

 #### Resources
 * [Twitterbot tutorial](http://www.dototot.com/how-to-write-a-twitter-bot-with-python-and-tweepy/)